ten-protocol/ten-whitepaper/consensus.md

 ## Typical Scenario
 1. A new round starts from the point of view of an aggregator when it decides that someone has gossiped a winning rollup.
 At that point, it creates a new empty rollup structure, points it to the previous one, and starts adding transactions to it (which are being received from users or by gossip).
-2. In the meantime it closely monitors the L1 by being directly connected to an L1 node.
+2. In the meantime, it closely monitors the L1 by being directly connected to an L1 node.
 3. As soon as the previous rollup was added to a mined L1 block, the aggregator takes that Merkle proof, feeds it to the TEE, who replies with a signed rollup containing a random nonce generated inside the enclave.
 4. All the other aggregators do roughly the same thing at the same time.
 5. At this point (which happens immediately after successfully publishing the previous rollup in the L1), every aggregator has a signed rollup with a random nonce which they gossip between them.
 The party with the lowest nonce wins.
 All the aggregators know this, and a new round starts.